Q: We haven't spend 50% of the first installment. Can I submit the Interim Report later?

 Q: Which exchange rate should be used in the Interim Financial Statement?

 A: When choosing the proper rate, you have two options.
-You may either use the exchange rate of the respective national bank on the date of converting the first tranche into the local currency or the monthly average exchange rate of the respective national bank in the month in which the first (interim) period of the project ends.
+You may either use the exchange rate of the national bank (where the grantee resides) on the date of converting the first installment into the local currency or the monthly average exchange rate of the respective national bank in the month in which the first (interim) period of the project ends.

 Q: Are there any templates for the Interim report?